 Depending on your RV and towing situation, you could bumper mount a bike rack.
 This is best when your RV bumper is at the end of your towing situation, not in the middle.

 RV bumper-mounted bike racks remove the necessity of a hitch.
 Bumpers usually have a higher weight capacity than the ladder, and therefore, a bumper mount could be a better solution if you have more than two bikes to carry.

 If you’re towing something, that means you already have a hitch.
 You can easily install a dual hitch receiver to pull your car and carry your bikes on the same hitch.
 These have high weight capacities and can carry up to 4 bicycles.
 These racks are often the lowest to the ground of all rack options and can be easier to load and unload the bikes.

 If you tow a travel trailer and have enough space in the bed of your truck, some people swear by truck bed bike racks.
 These racks help protect and organize your bikes when carrying them in the back of the pickup so nothing gets scratched or dinged.

 What Makes a Bike Rack RV-Approved?

-RV bike racks go through specific tests, so you know they can handle the bumps of riding on an RV.
+Many RV-specific bike racks go through specific tests, so you know they can handle the bumps of riding on an RV.
 They’ll secure your bikes much better than a standard rack and offer greater peace of mind.
 Some bike rack manufacturers will exclude using their products on RVs from warranties.